FFmpeg Live Streaming – What Professional Broadcasters Need to Know [2024 Update]

 As far as live video stream software goes, FFmpeg provides a relatively wide variety of tools.
 FFmpeg supports many video and audio inputs that are accessible to your computer.
 These include webcams, USB microphones, and cameras that connect via capture cards.

-Additionally, you can specify an output as an RTMP stream aimed at your streaming platform.
+Additionally, you can specify an output file as an FFmpeg RTMP stream aimed at your streaming platform.
 FFmpeg will accept your login information to allow you to stream to this destination.
 This provides a simple command-line interface live streaming functionality.
 In this case, FFmpeg acts as the live encoding software.
 You can use FFmpeg to livestream.

 This setup effectively divides the processing load between multiple machines.